 Cocaine is a stimulant, meaning it increases alertness and energy.
 It affects the neuropathways in your brain, leading you to feel talkative, energetic, and euphoric.
 Addiction to cocaine can develop quickly, even after trying it only a few times.

 An addiction can be physical, meaning your body craves the drug.
 It can also be mental, meaning you strongly desire the drug’s effects.

-Cocaine can be consumed in a variety of ways: for example, it can be inhaled through the nose, injected into a vein, or taken orally.
-Cocaine can also be smoked after being processed into what’s known as crack cocaine.
+Cocaine can be consumed in a variety of ways.
+It can be inhaled through the nose or injected into a vein.
+And it can be used via genital or rectal routes.
+It can also be smoked after being processed into a form called crack cocaine.
 Addiction can occur quickly from any of these methods.

 - unhealthy weight loss